Afghan soldier who killed 3 Australians released by Qatar | Law-Order

 “The government's position has always been that Hekmatullah should serve a just and proportionate sentence, appropriate to his crimes, and not be granted early release or pardon,” an Australian government statement said.

-Defense Force Chief Gen. Angus Campbell told a Senate committee the families of the soldiers were were notified of Hetmarullah's release.
+Defense Force Chief Gen. Angus Campbell told a Senate committee the families of the soldiers were notified of Hekmatullah's release.

 Hugh Jeffrey, a Defense Department international policy expert, told the committee Australia discovered Hekmatullah had been released “from Qatar through highly sensitive intelligence.”
 Jeffrey did not know the circumstances of the release.